blbadger/blbadger.github.io/logistic-boundary.md

 (-1.633 + 0i)
 $$

-A programmatic tidbit that is entirely skippable if you do not wish to implement these maps yourself: the previous and following zooms were made using a different method than elaborate on previously.
+A programmatic aside: the previous and following zooms were made using a different method than elaborate on previously.
 Rather than modifying the ogrid directly, `a_array` and `z_array` are instead positioned (using addition and subtraction of real and imaginary amounts) and then scaled over time as follows:

 ```python
 def mandelbrot_set(h_range, w_range, max_iterations, t):